Key Takeaways

 5. Grading -- the final lot is assigned a screen size, defect count, and preparation grade

-At Particular Coffee, our dry mill currently holds 219 lots of green coffee at various stages of preparation.
-Each lot carries full traceability: farm, plot, variety, process method, harvest date, and SCA score.
+Each lot at our dry mill carries full traceability: farm, plot, variety, process method, harvest date, and SCA score.
 This level of detail is what allows us to offer buyers transparency from seed to shipment.

 Pretrilla Analysis